 I use my stainless and glass mixing bowls almost every day.
 No stinky flavors or colors get left behind because they are non-porous.
 And I try to avoid plastic wherever I can.
 I can use a metal scratchy on them without fear of ruining them.
 Recipes that call for fermenting or overnight soaking prefer no plastic be used.
 I find these bowls for cheap(er) at thrift stores and garage sales!

-One sieve is really all I need.
-I use a sieve to wash fresh fruits and veggies.
-A sieve is useful during canning season for cooling veggies that have been blanched.
+One colander is really all I need.
+I use it to wash fresh fruits and veggies.
+A colander is useful during canning season for cooling veggies that have been blanched.
 I lay a cheese cloth inside to strain finer things like kombucha and broth.
-And a sieve is just plain fun in the dish water!
+And a sieve is just plain fun for kids in the dish water or bathtub!

 Wooden and Stainless Mixing Spoons